P3RK4N/Tigraf-Core/README.md

 1. Install CMake on your system.
 2. Clone the repository recursively by running the following command: "git clone --recursive https://github.com/P3RK4N/Tigraf-Core"
 3. In project folder, navigate to scripts and run project generation command.
-Alternatively, you can run with your own command for specific tool
+Alternatively, you can run with your own command for specific generator

 **NOTE**: It's preferred that you have latest vulkan installed or DirectX if you are on windows